garybgenett/gary-os/README.md

       methods and options as GaryOS, such as PXE, Qemu, etc.
   * Last tested with:
     * Tested in place of GaryOS with both Qemu and PXE.
-        * For details on PXE, see the [PXE Boot] section below.
+        * For details on PXE, see the [PXE] section below.
     * Grub: sys-boot/grub-2.02_beta2-r3
   * Research and development:
     * <https://gnu.org/software/grub/manual/grub.html#BIOS-installation>